kobylev/L23-svm/README.md

 1.  **Mathematical Optimization**: Implementing Gradient Descent manually to minimize Hinge Loss.
 2.  **Algorithm Design**: Understanding how to break down a multi-class problem into smaller binary classification problems (Recursive Decomposition).
+3.  **Hyperparameter Tuning**: The impact of `learning_rate` and `lambda` on model convergence and the importance of Cross-Validation.
-3.  **Benchmarking**: The importance of comparing custom implementations against established standards.
+4.  **Benchmarking**: The importance of comparing custom implementations against established standards.
-4.  **Data Scaling**: The critical role of `StandardScaler` in SVM convergence (addressed and fixed during development).
+5.  **Data Scaling**: The critical role of `StandardScaler` in SVM convergence (addressed and fixed during development).

 ### Key Concepts